 As you get older, your teeth may be more prone to issues like decay or disease.
 The problem is, Medicare—our country's health insurance program for seniors—doesn’t cover most dental work, and many seniors struggle to find affordable dental insurance.
 In fact, 47% of adults ages 65 to 80 years old skip buying insurance according to the National Poll on Healthy Aging because it’s not easy to find an affordable dental plan with the right coverage.
 We reviewed 10 companies based on price, coverage, caps, and more to find the best dental insurance options for seniors before deciding on the six best.
 Read on to find the one that fits your needs.

-The 6 Best Dental Insurance Plans for Seniors in 2020
+The 6 Best Dental Insurance Plans for Seniors: Cost, Coverage, and Exclusions

 AARP® Dental is a members-only plan operated by Delta Dental.
 Delta Dental Insurance is the country's largest dental insurance provider, covering 80,000 enrollees nationwide.
-The company has been around since 1966 and now has a robust network of dentists at 500,000 locations.
+The company has been around since 1954 and now has a robust network of dentists at 156,000+ dentists.
 They've earned an A (Excellent) rating from AM Best, and the Better Business Bureau has several regional Delta Dental pages with different ratings.